MarwanDebbiche/post-tuto-deployment/blog-post/post.md

             __init__.py
 ```

-Using Scrapy for the first time can be overwhelming, so to learn more about it you can visit the official <a href="http://doc.scrapy.org/en/latest/intro/tutorial.html">tutorials</a>
+Using Scrapy for the first time can be overwhelming, so to learn more about it, you can visit the official <a href="http://doc.scrapy.org/en/latest/intro/tutorial.html">tutorials</a>.

 To build our scraper, we'll have to create a spider inside the `spiders` folder.
-We'll call it `scraper.py`.
+We'll call it `scraper.py` and change some parameters in `settings.py`.
+We won't change the other files.

 What the scraper will do is the following:

 - It starts from a company url
-- It goes through each customer review and yields a dictionary of data cotaining the following items
+- It goes through each customer review and yields a dictionary of data containing the following items

     - comment: the text review
     - rating: the number of stars (1 to 5)